jiristo/web_jiristo/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---

-I am a Data Scientist  passionate about Machine Learning and product development that generate economic value.
-I solve business problems through the broad-based application of data science and creativity.
-For example, I am experienced in solving a cold-start problem in a recommender system.
+I am a Data Scientist with a master's degree in Applied Economics.
+Currently, I work as a full time data scientist at SGS & Co and facilitating transformation with AI.
+Working with text and graphical data, I am personally responsible for R&D of various ML features and solutions in production.

+With Aggregate Intellect, I facilitate discussion groups about various topics in AI and contribute to open-source.
+I am also a mentor with [Sharpest minds](https://app.sharpestminds.com/mentor-bio/jiri-stodulka).
+I offer 1-on-1 mentorshi with aspiring ML/Data Scientist!